abhishekbiswas47/EKS/README.md

 ### Steps:

-#### 1.Download the AWS CLI program, add it to path variables and configure it to use AWS using the command - aws configure --profile Admin.
+#### 1. Download the AWS CLI program, add it to path variables and configure it to use AWS using the command - aws configure --profile Admin.
 As terraform will also be using the same credentials for contacting AWS.

-#### 2.Write terraform code for deploying a Kubernetes cluster on AWS using EKS.
+#### 2. Write terraform code for deploying a Kubernetes cluster on AWS using EKS.

 #### 3. Inside the cluster resource specify the name of the cluster, VPC inside which the cluster has to be launched, here I have used the ID's of the pre-created default subnet inside the default VPC.
 But you can also create your own VPC and subnets, define your own rules and use them.